- Advancing your Research

 - Centers and Institutes

-Conflict of Interest: For OSU employees and affiliates, a general conflict of interest (COI) is when an individual has outside interests that affect - or appear to affect - their professional judgment in carrying out University responsibilities and duties.
+Conflict of Interest: For OSU employees and affiliates, a conflict of interest (COI) is when an individual has interests that affect - or appear to affect - their professional judgment in carrying out their OSU responsibilities and duties.

-Research Conflict of Interest: A Research COI can occur when an OSU-affiliated individual - with responsibility for design, conduct, or reporting of research activities or results - has an outside interest that could affect or appear to affect that research or related responsibilities.
+Research Conflict of Interest: A research COI (RCOI) can occur when OSU "covered persons" with responsibility for design, conduct, and/or reporting of research activities or results, has a financial interest that could affect - or appear to affect - their research, research they help oversee, or other OSU responsibilities.

 The Research Conflict of Interest Committee is made up of faculty representing the diverse academic research and scholarship disciplines, as well as administrative functions, at the University.
 The committee serves in an advisory capacity to the RCOI Officer who is responsible for reviewing, identifying, and managing potential conflicts of interest associated with research responsibilities, activities, and programs.